jmunixusers/presentations/Systemd.md

 ```

 This timer will run every day.
 If the system isn't on at exactly one day since the previous run,
 it will run as soon as possible.
-It will run with 23-25 hours (daily + AccuracySec=1h) from the
+It will run within 23-25 hours (daily + AccuracySec=1h) of the
 last time it ran.

 ## Mount unit files